 Drone technologies are rapidly becoming a significant tool in mainstream government and civilian applications assisting in the provision of important information to the end user in an efficient and safe manner.
 The “From Maybe to Mainstream” conference at ROTORTECH 2020 will be hosted by the Australian Association for Unmanned Systems (AAUS) and will bring together key government agencies and industry to discuss the current state of play for the use of drone technologies and explore opportunities moving forward.
 Discussion will look at all aspects of the drone technology ecosystem including regulatory and data exploitation aspects.

-The conference will run over two days as part of ROTORTECH 2020 at the Brisbane showgrounds.
+The conference will run over two days as part of ROTORTECH 2020 at the Royal International Convention Centre, Brisbane.
 Registration is free.

 Day 1 of the conference will be examine current and future applications of Remotely Piloted Aircraft Systems (RPAS) in fire and emergency management.
 It is a tailored event developed for government agencies and industry and will focus on case studies of fire and police applications of drone technology and will explore challenges and opportunities.